mlpack/mlboard/examples/getting-started.md

 }
 ```

-You can then use tensorboard to visualize the scaler by using a simple command: `tensorboard --logdir .`
+You can then use tensorboard to visualize the scalar by using a simple command: `tensorboard --logdir .`

-The above snippet of code would print the time taken for the scaler to log.
+The above snippet of code would print the time taken for the scalar to log.

 ```
 elapsed time: 44.6872s